Anosmia: Causes

 A temporary loss of smell can be caused by a blocked nose or infection.
 In contrast, a permanent loss of smell may be caused by death of olfactory receptor neurons in the nose or by brain injury in which there is damage to the olfactory nerve or damage to brain areas that process smell (see olfactory system).
 The lack of the sense of smell at birth, usually due to genetic factors, is referred to as congenital anosmia.
-Family members of the patient with congenital anosmia are often found with similar histories; this suggests that the anosmia may follow an autosomal dominant pattern.
+Family members of the patient with congenital anosmia are often found with similar histories; though not always; this suggests that the anosmia may follow an autosomal dominant pattern.
 Anosmia may very occasionally be an early sign of a degenerative brain disease such as Parkinson's disease and Alzheimer's disease.

 Another specific cause of permanent loss could be from damage to olfactory receptor neurons because of use of certain types of nasal spray; i.e., those that cause vasoconstriction of the nasal microcirculation.
 To avoid such damage and the subsequent risk of loss of smell, vasoconstricting nasal sprays should be used only when absolutely necessary and then for only a short amount of time.
 Non-vasoconstricting sprays, such as those used to treat allergy-related congestion, are safe to use for prescribed periods of time.
 Anosmia can also be caused by nasal polyps.
 These polyps are found in people with allergies, histories of sinusitis, and family history.
 Individuals with cystic fibrosis often develop nasal polyps.

 Amiodarone is a drug used in the treatment of arrhythmias of the heart.
 A clinical study demonstrated that the use of this drug induced anosmia in some patients.
 Although rare, there was a case in which a 66-year-old male was treated with amiodarone for ventricular tachycardia.
 After the use of the drug he began experiencing olfactory disturbance, however after decreasing the dosage of amiodarone, the severity of the anosmia decreased accordingly, suggesting a relationship between use of amiodarone to the development of anosmia.